shyamksateesh/pedestrian-viz/README.md

 Before submitting a PR:

-- [ ] Tested on Chrome, Firefox, Brave and Safari
+- [ ] Tested on Chrome, Firefox, and Safari
+- [ ] Dark mode works correctly
 - [ ] Multi-tile selection with various configurations
 - [ ] Statistics calculate accurately
 - [ ] No console errors or warnings